LeoGoemaere/Anima/README.md

 // const anima = new Anima();
 anima.animate({ 'marginTop', { fromValue: 0, toValue: 500, duration: 400, delay: 400, timingCurve: Anima.timingCurves.easeInOutCubic } });
 ```
-Animate all the css styles properties which are not functions like transforms.
-Actually only the the rotate and scale functions are supported.
-Other will come in the futur.

 ### Callback
 You can call the animation callback when the animation is finished.